icub-tech-iit/documentation/docs/icub-ergocub_ros2/index.md

 #### ergoCub

 All ergoCub robots have the configuration files to enable this module under [robots-configuration](https://github.com/robotology/robots-configuration) repository.
-The way to activate them is to run the yarprobotinterface of the robot with the following option:
+To activate them, run the `yarprobotinterface` with the following option:

 ```sh
 yarprobotinterface --enable_tags "(enable_ros2)"